-As usual for the BHPS the Wave 18 questionnaires will be collected using CAPI.
+As usual, the questionnaires will be collected using CAPI.
 You have a copy of the paper version of the CAPI questionnaires, which are in the standard paper format used on LIB/LIS/LIW.
 The question numbers on the paper and CAPI versions are the same so this should be some help if you have any queries.
 Remember that the question numbers on the CAPI questionnaires appear at the bottom of the screen.